Co-ParentingNovember 16, 2025 · 9 min read

 • Direct communication consistently produces conflict, manipulation, or escalation

-• One parent is high-conflict, narcissistic, or has been abusive
+• One parent is high-conflict, narcissistic, or abusive

-• Children are being harmed by witnessing parental conflict
+• Children are harmed by witnessing parental conflict

-• Court-ordered contact is necessary but cooperative parenting is genuinely not possible
+• Court-ordered contact is necessary but cooperative parenting isn't realistic

-It is not a permanent failure.
-It's an appropriate response to a specific situation.
-Some families move from parallel parenting toward more cooperative arrangements over time as conflict reduces.
-Many don't — and that's okay too.
+It's not a permanent failure.
+Some families move toward more cooperation as conflict drops.
+Many don't, and that's acceptable too.

 The Core Principles